On properness of K-moduli spaces and optimal degenerations of Fano varieties: Log Fano pairs with torus actions

 \section{Log Fano pairs with torus actions}

-In this section, we collect results on the behaviour of the Futaki invariant, minimum norm, and $L^2$ norm for one paramater subgroups of a torus acting on a log Fano pair. \\
+In this section, we collect basic results on the behaviour of the Futaki invariant, minimum norm, and $L^2$ norm for one paramater subgroups of a torus acting on a log Fano pair.
+While the results in Sections \ref{ss:momentp} and \ref{ss:quadform} are well known in the K-stability and K\"ahler-Einstein metrics literature (see e.g. \cite{FM95, WZ04, Sze08}), we provide short algebraic proofs for the convenience of the reader.